galangjs-id/lanzzx-project/README.md

-# Nebula Plugin – Android Performance & Gaming Optimization
+Lanzzx Projects – Android Performance & Gaming Optimization

-A performance-focused plugin designed to enhance device efficiency, stability, and responsiveness across various SoCs.
+A collection of Android optimization projects focused on gaming, responsiveness, stability, and modern user experience across various devices and chipsets.

-Nebula provides a balanced approach between performance and battery life, with dynamic system optimizations and gaming-focused improvements.
+This repository contains multiple projects such as Nebula, SpaceOne, and other future optimization tools built for AxManager.

 ---